I doubt my staff is alone in missing the critical differences between lien stripping under (or despite) §1322 and lien avoidance pursuant to §522(f).

 So let’s try some compare and contrast on liens we want to excise.

-Liens that impair exemptions
+Avoid liens that impair exemptions

 Section 522(f) enables the debtor to eliminate, in whole or in part, liens that impair an exemption to which the debtor is entitled.